Subscribe to our newsletter!

 Social media is a fast, inexpensive, and effective way to reach a significant portion of the world’s population.
 When your business has a social media presence you must quantify success through effective tracking.
 Whether your intent is to use social media as a sales channel, as a way to engage with customers, or as a way to build brand recognition, analyze the data and adjust your strategy for better results.

-A Google My Business page is paramount for local businesses.
+A Google Business Profile is paramount for local businesses.
 Forty-six percent of searches have local intent, making this free-to-use platform the modern-day phonebook.
 Not only can customers find your business’ name, address, and phone number, but an optimized listing can also drive business.

-By using the insights Google My Business provides, you can view
+By using the insights from your Google Business Profile, you can view

 By measuring the performance of this incoming data, you can extract insights that will improve your SEO strategy.